est7/LearnMore/doc/android/android 架构进阶/AndroidView 绘制流程.md

 ```
  1 //==================ViewGroup.java====================
  2  /**
- 3      * Does the hard part of measureChildren: figuring out the MeasureSpec to
+ 3      * Does the hard p.art of measureChildren: figuring out the MeasureSpec to
- 4      * pass to a particular child.
+ 4      * pass to a p.articular child.
 This method figures out the right MeasureSpec
  5      * for one dimension (height or width) of one child view.
  6      *
  7      * The goal is to combine information from our MeasureSpec with the